Foreign firms say more than just sanctions hold back trade with Iran

 "They take samples, but then there are not enough labs that can analyse the samples... goods may sit in the harbour for a month at 80 degrees Celsius.
 The customs office needs to be reformed."

-The conference drew companies including German carmakers Daimler (DAIGn.DE) and Volkswagen-owned (VOWG_p.DE) Skoda, industrial gases and engineering group Linde (LING.DE) and Tehran-based venture capital fund Sarava Pars, an investor in online retailer Digikala.
+The conference drew companies including German carmakers Daimler and Volkswagen-owned Skoda, industrial gases and engineering group Linde and Tehran-based venture capital fund Sarava Pars, an investor in online retailer Digikala.

-At least one U.S. state department official attended, and Austrian oil and gas firm OMV's (OMVV.VI) new CEO Rainer Seele walked into a conference room with Iranian officials.
-He declined to comment when asked what would be discussed.

 Iran's deputy minister for mines and the metals industries, Jafar Sargheini, told Reuters that the biggest hurdle to trade was still the effect of sanctions on Iran's banks: "It's a bank problem.
 Once that is removed, everything will be easier."